StilettoFiend/OpenScienceTraining/README.md

 5. *Data Management Plans*

+- `Supp2-DMPs` is a slide deck designed to introduce students to Data Management Planning.
+Starting from an overview of the scale and scope of modern scientific data, the slides motivate the need for DMPs in research and take students through the short-, medium- and long-term steps for producing a plan and carrying it out.
+Please note that these slides are NOT designed for use as a stand-alone lecture, but are meant to form part of a hands-on mini-workshop.
+Exercises and practical materials to follow soon.

 6. *The Work of the Open Knowledge Foundation*

 Video footage from the course pilot in January 2013 can now be viewed on the Open Science Training Initiative site,